threewebcode/W3/language/rust/README.md

 The rust program uses one system thread per language thread.
 The closure function is passed when creating a new thread.
 A channel is a general programming concept by which the data is passed from one thread to another.
 A channel has two halves: a transmitter and a receiver.

+## Primitive Types

+### String Type

+The string type is represented by the `String` type in the rust language.
+The `String` type provides several methods of creating and converting the string type.

+method list:
+    - new method: create a empty string instance and push string content into this instance
+    - from method: pass the string literal and create a string instance
+    - index access and modification: square bracket with integer index